• Skip to primary navigation

 Instructions

-• In a medium saucepan, whisk together sugar, cornstarch and salt.
+• In a medium-sized, heavy-bottomed saucepan, whisk together sugar, cornstarch and salt.

-• Pour your pie filling through a fine mesh sieve into a medium-sized heatproof bowl.
-Allow to cool for 15 minutes, stirring occasionally to prevent skin from forming.
+• Pour pie filling through a fine mesh strainer into a medium-sized heatproof bowl.

 Notes